Hiwonder-docs/PuppyPi/source/docs/21_autonomous_navigation.md

 AMCL can be regarded as an improved version of the Monte Carlo localization algorithm.
 It reduces execution time and enhances real-time performance by employing a small number of samples in the Monte Carlo localization algorithm.
 It implements an adaptive or KLD-sampling Monte Carlo localization method, which utilizes particle filtering to track a robot's pose with respect to a known map.
 The Adaptive Monte Carlo Localization (AMCL) node primarily utilizes laser scans and laser map data to propagate messages and compute pose estimates.
 In the implementation process, it first initializes the particle filter of the Adaptive Monte Carlo Localization algorithm based on various initialization parameters provided by the ROS system.
 If the initial pose is not specified, the AMCL algorithm assumes that the robot starts running from the origin of the coordinate system, which can lead to relatively complex calculations.
-Therefore, it is recommended to set the initial pose using the "2D Pose Estimate" button in rviz.
+Therefore, it is recommended to set the initial pose using the "**2D Pose Estimate**" button in rviz.
 For more information about Adaptive Monte Carlo Localization, you can also refer to the wiki page at the following link: https://github.com/ros-planning/navigation

 ### 15.2.4 Costmap